Annuity payout options

 Below are some of the most common annuity payouts.
 Not all annuities provide these options and some may offer different payouts.

-- Life Only - The company makes payments for as long as you live.
+The company makes payments for as long as you live.
 The payment amount is mainly decided by life expectancy – the longer your life expectancy, the smaller the payment amount.
 There is no guarantee you'll get the total amount you accumulate.
 However, you're guaranteed the income for the rest of your life.
 If you live a long time, you could receive more than the accumulated value of the annuity.

-- Life with Period Certain (also called Guaranteed Term) - This gives you an income stream for life, like the Life Only option.
+This gives you an income stream for life, like the Life Only option.
 You also have the option to select a guaranteed period, such as a 10-year guaranteed term.
 This means your annuity must pay your estate or beneficiaries even if you die before that guaranteed period ends.

-- Lump Sum Payment - This allows you to receive your annuity payout in one lump sum.
+This allows you to receive your annuity payout in one lump sum.
 This option is not usually recommended because, in the year you take the lump sum, you'll have to pay income taxes on the entire investment-gain portion of your annuity.